-Between August 1, 2020 and July 31, 2021, there were a total of 3,431 enrollments into either a phonebased program or the Web-Only program.
-Of those total enrollments, 2,605 were unique individuals who enrolled in a phone-based program, and 407 were unique individuals that enrolled in the Web-Only program.
+From August 2021 through July 2022, there were a total of 3,123 enrollments into a phone-based program or the Web-Only program.
+Of those total enrollments, 2,488 were unique individuals who enrolled in a phone-based program and 423 were unique individuals who enrolled in the Web-Only program.
 The difference in total enrollments versus unique individuals is due to some participants choosing to re-enroll in services for additional support.
+Based on data collected at registration:

-- Over six out of ten participants were female (62%); the majority (82%) were over age 40. - The quitline serves tobacco users who may have limited access to other resources: - 46% of enrollees were either uninsured (13%) or Medicaid-insured (33%). - 17% did not have a high school diploma or GED. - The VAQL also serves tobacco users whose health status is especially vulnerable: - 55% live with at least one chronic health condition, most commonly COPD (27%), asthma (20%), and diabetes (19%). - 55% live with at least one behavioral health condition, most commonly depression (38%), anxiety (32%), bipolar disorder (16%), and PTSD (16%). - Services were provided in English (99.5%) and Spanish (0.4%, 13 participants); translation services were also available for callers who speak other languages. - Most participants sought help to quit cigarettes (95%), but also cigars (3%), smokeless tobacco (2%), pipes (0.4%), and other tobacco products (10%). - Over one in nine participants (12%) reported using e-cigarettes or "vaping" at enrollment. - Over half of the VAQL program participants learned about the quitline through TV commercials (55%).
-Other callers learned of the quitline through a health professional (17%), family or friends (8%), or a website (6%).
+- Over half of the participants were female (63%) and the majority of quitline enrollees (83%) were over age 40. - The quitline serves tobacco users who may have limited access to other resources: - \circ 45% of enrollees were either uninsured (11%) or Medicaid-insured (34%). - 17% did not have a high school diploma or GED. - The VAQL also serves tobacco users whose health status is especially vulnerable: - 54% live with at least one chronic health condition, most commonly COPD (29%), asthma (19%), and diabetes (17%). - 54% live with at least one behavioral health condition, most commonly depression (38%), generalized anxiety disorder (33%), and post-traumatic stress disorder (PTSD; 17%). - Services were provided in English (99.5%) and Spanish (0.4%, 13 participants); translation services were also available for callers who spoke other languages. - The majority of participants sought help to quit cigarettes (95%), but some sought help to quit smokeless tobacco (2%), cigars (0.5%), pipes (0.4%), and other tobacco products (11%). - About 15% of all enrollees reported using e-cigarettes (i.e., electronic nicotine delivery systems [ENDS] or "vaping") at enrollment. - Over half of VAQL program participants learned about the quitline through TV commercials (54%).
+Other callers learned of the quitline through a health professional (17%), family or friends (9%), or a website (7%).